k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/01_web_services_overview.md

   * Project's out-of-the-box Web Services for querying and manipulating Logical Units, and Common tables.
   * Base Web Services.

-* Custom Web Services, that are developed as part of the project's implementation, according to dedicated project needs.
+* Custom-Built Web Services, that are developed as part of the project's implementation, according to dedicated project needs.